SELWYN COLLEGE MUSIC SOCIETY (SCMS)

 CURRENT TERM CARD (including details of the current term's concerts)

-The Society's 2017 AGM will be held on Monday 1 May at 9:30am in the Lyttleton Room.
-All members are welcome.
-Minutes and Reports from the 2016 AGM can be found below.
+The Society's 2017 AGM was held on Monday 1 May at 9:30am in the Lyttleton Room.
+Minutes and Reports from the 2017 Junior and Senior committees can be found below.

 SCMS presents recitals in the Hall (or sometimes the Chapel) on Sunday evenings during Full Term.
 Details of this term's concerts can be found on the Term Card (see link above).
 Performers includeSelwyn instrumentalists and singers, musicians from other colleges, and occasionally young professionals from London and elsewhere.
 The Society is run by a Junior Committee of annually elected students.
 A Senior Secretary and a Senior Treasurer, normally both Fellows of the college, oversee the Society’s activities.
 SCMS membership is free and open to all.
 Admission to most Sunday recitals will be free from Michaelmas Term 2014.
 All members are welcome to the Annual General Meeting held at the beginning of each Easter Term.
 The Society holds a black tie dinner once a year to which all members are invited.
 Please feel free to contact any of the current committee if you have any questions about SCMS.

-* If you would like to be added to the mailing list of members to receive information about future SCMS concerts, please email Rob.
+* If you would like to be added to the mailing list of members to receive information about future SCMS concerts, please email the Membership Secretary.
 Please note that at the 2014 AGM, the decision was taken to abolish membership fees — it is now free to join SCMS.